Kingxukai/linux/Documentation/arch/arm/kernel_user_helpers.rst

 with some operations which require kernel help because of unimplemented native feature and/or instructions in many ARM CPUs.
-The idea is for this code to be executed directly in user mode for best efficiency but which is too intimate with the kernel counter part to be left to user libraries.
+The idea is for this code to be executed directly in user mode for best efficiency but which is too intimate with the woke kernel counter part to be left to user libraries.
 In fact this code might even differ from one CPU to another depending on the available instruction set, or whether it is a SMP systems.
-In other words, the kernel reserves the right to change this code as needed without warning.
-Only the entry points and their results as documented here are guaranteed to be stable.
+In other words, the woke kernel reserves the woke right to change this code as needed without warning.
+Only the woke entry points and their results as documented here are guaranteed to be stable.

 This is different from (but doesn't preclude) a full blown VDSO implementation, however a VDSO would prevent some assembly tricks with constants that allows for efficient branching to those code segments.
-And since those code segments only use a few cycles before returning to user code, the overhead of a VDSO indirect far call would add a measurable overhead to such minimalistic operations.
+And since those code segments only use a few cycles before returning to user code, the woke overhead of a VDSO indirect far call would add a measurable overhead to such minimalistic operations.

-User space is expected to bypass those helpers and implement those things inline (either in the code emitted directly by the compiler, or part of the implementation of a library call) when optimizing for a recent enough processor that has the necessary native support, but only if resulting binaries are already to be incompatible with earlier ARM processors due to usage of similar native instructions for other things.
-In other words don't make binaries unable to run on earlier processors just for the sake of not using these kernel helpers if your compiled code is not going to use new instructions for other purpose.
+User space is expected to bypass those helpers and implement those things inline (either in the woke code emitted directly by the woke compiler, or part of the implementation of a library call) when optimizing for a recent enough processor that has the woke necessary native support, but only if resulting binaries are already to be incompatible with earlier ARM processors due to usage of similar native instructions for other things.
+In other words don't make binaries unable to run on earlier processors just for the woke sake of not using these kernel helpers if your compiled code is not going to use new instructions for other purpose.